Homemade Apple Butter Recipe

 My first bite reminded me of applesauce with a bit of tang to it.
 I love how when I put this homemade apple butter on a piece of white, fluffy bread or toast, it completely changes the flavor!
 Instant, fall-flavored bread.
 You can put it in muffins & biscuits.

 I also like to put this homemade apple butter on custard ice cream.
 Warm it slightly in the microwave and use it as a syrup on ice cream or fluffy pancakes or waffles.
 You can even put a spoonful on top of yogurt or over oven baked pork chops.
-Because, why not?
+It also makes a great addition to a September or October themed cheese board.

 Storage Instructions